zonxa/seal/docs/SecurityBestPractices.md

 Anyone who retains this key is responsible for keeping it secure.
 If the key is leaked, unauthorized parties may gain access to the encrypted data.

-> [!NOTE]
+!!!note
-> This symmetric key is distinct from the one used in the layered encryption pattern.
+    This symmetric key is distinct from the one used in the layered encryption pattern.

 ## Understand the risks of leaked decryption keys